Reduce the risk in picking prospects with the only unified regional datasets on the Norwegian Continental Shelf.

-Across Norway, companies are continuously reviewing, assessing and selecting their favored exploration options.
+Across Norway, companies are continuously reviewing, assessing and selecting their favoured exploration options.
 Matched and merged regional datasets are essential tools for refining geological knowledge about exploration prospects.
 KADME, CAMA GeoScience and SXICOM are working together to support this exploration activity with fine-tuned data sets and regional interpretations.

-Data is a vital resource for the oil and gas industry, particularly when making major licensing decisions.
+High quality data is a vital resource for the oil and gas industry, particularly when making major licensing decisions.
 The challenges lie not only in sorting through the huge mass of available data, but also in making it easier to access the right data so that teams can start making important decisions sooner.

 Our industry-leading experts have extensive experience of the Norwegian Continental Shelf, enabling them to ensure effective data synchronization and high-quality interpretation.

 SUPERGRID includes velocity models, core sample analysis and special geological/seismic studies to support exploration teams over APA/BR activities.
 The value of this product is guaranteed by extensive 2D/3D seismic data merges and well data setting on the main exploration areas (Barents Sea, Norwegian Sea and North Sea).

 All of our work is subject to regular and rigorous quality control during the interpretation phase.